iamkayshow/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This is a project for Shell Permissions
+This is a project for Shell Redirections